Introduction

 Your use of technology in the classroom should always have a clear purpose.
 Are you aiming to teach students about scales, chord progressions, or perhaps the intricacies of a specific musical era?
 By setting clear objectives, you can tailor your tech choices to meet those goals.

-If your goal is to teach composition, an app like 'GarageBand' can be invaluable.
+If your goal is to teach composition, an app like ‘GarageBand’ can be invaluable.
 It allows students to experiment with different instruments, compose melodies, and even produce their own tracks.
-It is also one of my favorite Music Ed Apps.
+It is also one of my favorite music education apps.

 3. Make it Fun